wujiayi101/wujiayi101.github.io/src/content/blog/devcontainer-the-introduction.md

 The [Visual Studio Code Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension allows you to use a Docker container as a full-featured development environment.
 This helps ensure a consistent environment across developer machines and makes it easy for new team members and contributors to get up and running.

-# Wait, do I have to use VS Code? 🤔
+# Do I have to use VS Code? 🤔

 Yes, I know what you're thinking.
 [VS Code is the best IDE](https://containers.dev/supporting#editors) in terms of supporting devcontainers nicely.
 Trust me, once you appreciate the benefits of devcontainers, switching to VS Code will be a no-brainer.